Share On Social!

 2023 is the second year that the duo is leading this movement with endorsement of national non-profit organizations and medical societies, including Salud America! at UT Health San Antonio.

-Padilla, an obstetric anesthesiologist at Stanford Hospital and Clinics, stressed the need for diverse physicians amid a rapidly changing nation.
+Padilla, an obstetric anesthesiologist at Stanford Hospital and Clinics, stressed the need for a population of physicians that looks like the patient population of a rapidly changing nation.

 “In California, 48% of births are to Latina patients.
 As an OB anesthesiologist, being able to ease fears about anesthesia in Spanish-speaking patients is critical.
 48% deserves more than 6%.
 The Latino physician shortage is a crisis,” wrote Padilla on Twitter.